MrStarbird/PStar4-Randomizer/README.md

 Version History:

+5/15/2017 - version 0.4

+-Added Skill Randomization

+-Moved 5 Techniques to the Mid-Level pool to balance out the support techniques.

+-Removed use of Pulse Laser and Pulse Vulcan onto Demi

+-Fixed bug where a chest in Plate System always gave the Laser Knife (its original item)

+-Added experimental text skipping.

 5/6/2017 - version 0.3.1b

 -Fixed programming bug where Randomizing Techniques would cause the program to crash.
 I blame the cats.